NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 Question 7 attempt to measure course quality by asking the learner if he/she would recommend the course.
+It can already be found in one of the two evaluations that ELIXIR based this on, which is `[Jordan et al., 2018]`.
 The (little) research on this practice shows that this may be true `[Ang et al., 2018]`.